NixOS/nixpkgs/doc/languages-frameworks/javascript.section.md

 #### mkYarnPackage {#javascript-yarn2nix-mkYarnPackage}

 this will by default try to generate a binary.
-For package only generating static assets (Svelte, Vue, React...), you will need to explicitely override the build step with your instructions.
+For package only generating static assets (Svelte, Vue, React...), you will need to explicitly override the build step with your instructions.
 It's important to use the `--offline` flag.
 For example if you script is `"build": "something"` in package.json use

 ```nix
 buildPhase = ''